Surgical Pathology Fellowship

 The UNC School of Medicine Department of Pathology and Laboratory Medicine offers one-year Fellowship/Clinical Faculty Instructorships in Surgical Pathology.
 The training year is intended for board-eligible or board-certified anatomic pathologists who want progressive responsibility and to develop excellent diagnostic skills in Surgical Pathology in an academic practice environment.

-This is a hybrid fellowship-instructorship position with independent signout responsibility for a portion of the year.
-Fellows have an initial period of supervision in working up the full range of Surgical Pathology cases accessioned in our division, and then are credentialed for independent signout.
-The Fellows are initially responsible for outside cases referred for review before surgery, then progress to signing out half a normal Faculty workload (shared with the other Fellow), and eventually to signing out a full workload.
-UNC Surgical Pathology is organized in a subspecialty signout model, with services including breast, gynecologic oncology, OB/GYN, GI/liver biopsies, large GI resections, ENT, Thoracic/endocrine/oral, GU and bone/Soft tissue.
-Fellows rotate on all services at least 3 times (once with supervision primarily writing up cases and handing off for signout, once with independent signout at half volume, at least once with independent signout at full volume).
+This is a hybrid fellowship-instructorship position with independent sign-out responsibility for a portion of the year.
+Graduated responsibility is a hallmark of our fellowship.
+Fellows have an initial period of supervision in working up the full range of Surgical Pathology cases accessioned in our division, and then are credentialed for independent sign-out.
+The Fellows are initially responsible for outside cases referred for review before treatment or for second opinion, then progress to signing out half a normal Faculty workload (shared with the other Fellow), and eventually to signing out a full workload.
+UNC Surgical Pathology is organized in a subspecialty sign-out model, with services including breast, gynecologic oncology, OB/GYN, GI/liver biopsies, large GI resections, Head and neck, Thoracic/endocrine/oral, GU and bone/Soft tissue.
+Fellows rotate on all services at least 3 times (once with supervision primarily writing up cases and handing off for sign-out, once with independent sign-out at half volume, at least once with independent sign-out at full volume).
 Faculty members with subspecialty expertise are available for all areas, and work closely with the Fellows to develop diagnostic and reporting skills.
 Frozen sections are a part of every service week (4-5 hours/week).
-Participation in tumor boards is paired with the rotations on outside consultation/referral service.
+Participation in tumor boards is paired with the rotations on the outside consultation/referral service.
 There are no responsibilities for grossing or autopsies, and there is minimal night call (2 weeks/yr).
-The fellowship schedule includes generous off service time that can be used for electives or research.
+The fellowship schedule includes generous off service time (12-14 weeks) that can be used for electives or research.

-The Surgical Pathology Division at University of North Carolina accessioned approximately 34,000 in house cases in 2019, with another 3500 outside consult/referral cases.
+The Surgical Pathology Division at University of North Carolina will accession approximately 40,000 in house cases in 2021 (36,000 inside cases, 4,000 outside consult/referral cases).
 Complex oncology resections are emphasized.
 These numbers do not include cytology, hematopathology, dermatopathology or nephropathology cases.
-There are opportunities for elective experiences in any area of pathology, including cytopathology, hematopathology, renal pathology, molecular pathology and any subspecialty area in surgical pathology.
+There are opportunities for elective experiences in any area of pathology.

 Applicants must possess an MD or DO degree, be board-eligible/board-certified in Anatomic Pathology, and be eligible for medical licensure in North Carolina and appointment to the faculty of UNC Healthcare.